London as a local: 10 tips for survival

 The Night Tube might now be a thing -- but the night bus remains an unlikely London icon.

-For all its crowds, grunge and frequent signaling failures at obscure stations like High Barnet or Cockfosters, when compared to the night bus, the London Underground represents the height of luxury travel.
+For all its crowds, grunge and frequent signaling failures at obscure stations such as High Barnet or Cockfosters, when compared with the night bus, the London Underground represents the height of luxury travel.

 Night buses are the last resort; the creaking life rafts that bear disaster survivors across the treacherous ocean that is suburban London in the wee hours.
 Journeys that take 20 minutes by Tube, can take up to 48 hours on the night bus.
 During this time, the sun will not rise and many on board will either perish or get off and walk.

 To survive this ordeal it is crucial to remain awake at all costs.
 Listen to loud i-Pod music, engage in rambling conversations with other passengers or play dodge the empty vodka bottle as it trundles towards you across the floor.